vinayharyan28/design-patterns/README.md

 * **Proxy**:
 _The proxy design pattern is a structural design pattern that provides a surrogate or placeholder for another object to control access to it.
-In other words, it acts as an intermediary or representative of the real object and allows you to add an additional layer of control or functionality when accessing the real object.
+In other words, it acts as an intermediary or representative of the real object and allows you to add a layer of control or functionality when accessing the real object.
 The proxy object.
 The proxy object can be seen as a go-between, intercepting requests and performing tasks like lazy loading, access control, logging and caching.
 The proxy design pattern is typically used in scenarios when want to control or monitor access to an object, or when you want to defer the creation and initialization of the real object until it is actually needed, which is known as lazy initialization._